How to create an effective charity communications strategy

 Media engagement

-Building strong relationships with your local journalists and news outlets will give you amazing opportunities to get your messages out there to a huge number of people.
-However, you shouldn’t write press releases to just anyone, and anyone speaking to journalists or appearing on the news should definitely be media trained.
+However, you shouldn’t send press releases to just anyone, and any staff member speaking to journalists or appearing on the news should definitely be media-trained.
 Think carefully about which news outlets regularly cover relevant stories, have a social or political slant that suits your cause, or reach out to an audience similar to yours.

 However you reach out, make sure you’ve honed your key messaging and calls to action to get the most out of every story.